teaglu/autovpn/README.md

 ## Installation

-You are more than welcome to compile your own version, but or you can use the OV-Signed installation packages at [this location](https://software.teaglu.com/software/autovpn/).
+You are more than welcome to compile your own version, or you can use the OV-Signed installation packages at [this location](https://software.teaglu.com/software/autovpn/).

 The main portion of the program runs as a service, so the user does not need to have administrative priviliges.